Innovation will return once again to the site

 This shared campus-community facility will also serve as an outlet for (1) student research and proof of concept development, and (2) outreach programming supplied by our university resources and existing partners, including small business development workshops, mentoring and coaching, and commercialization.
 The physical facility will include collaborative workspace, state-of-art video conferencing and high-speed data access, tech development maker-space, and pre-seed incubation suites.

-We are pleased to have a number of distinguished individuals serving on our Innovation Accelerator Advisory Board.
+We are pleased to have a number of distinguished individuals serving on our Innovation Hub Advisory Board.
 View the list of advisory board members.

 Shawnee State University to Host Glockner's Dare to Dream